jake4327/Fundamental_Project/README.md

 Or is it?

-This poetry is very smart,..
+This poetry is very smart,
 Each new lines is a new start,..
 It is!